e-c-k-e-r/vall-e/docs/README.md

   * [x] SIM-O requires passing the raw waveform through a speaker-similarity model
 * [x] valle.cpp through llama.cpp + encodec.cpp
   * extend to decode with vocos.cpp, instead, for a quality improvement
+* [ ] 44KHz audio, through either DAC or `nvidia/audio-codec-44khz`
+  * the former has quality issues in the higher RVQ levels, but may be resolved with the experimental implementation
+  * the latter needs testing, as it being an FSQ codec requires extra care

 ## "Postmortem"